caderek/arrows/packages/multimethod/README.md

 makeSound('cow') // -> 'Hello!' (that's a rather unusual cow)
 ```

-Create multimethod with a custom dispatch and some methods:
+Create a multimethod with a custom dispatch and some methods:

 ```javascript
 const multiply = multi(